U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much oil is used to make plastic?

-In 20101, about 191 million barrels of LPG and NGL were used in the United States to make plastic products in the plastic materials and resins industry, equal to about 2.7% of total U.S. petroleum consumption.
-Of those 191 million barrels, 190 million barrels were used as feedstock and 1 million barrels were consumed as fuel
+In 20101, about 191 million barrels of HGL were used in the United States to make plastic products in the plastic materials and resins industry, which was equal to about 2.7% of total U.S. petroleum consumption.
+Of those 191 million barrels, 190 million barrels were used as feedstock and 1 million barrels were consumed as fuel to manufacture these products.

-In addition to petroleum, natural gas is used to manufacture plastic materials and resins.
-In 2010, about 412 billion cubic feet (Bcf) of natural gas were used to make plastic materials and resins, equal to about 1.7% of total U.S. natural gas consumption.
-Of the 412 Bcf, 13 Bcf were used as feedstock, and 399 Bcf were burned as fuel.
+In addition to HGL, about 412 billion cubic feet (Bcf) of natural gas were used to make plastic materials and resins in 2010.
+This was equal to about 1.7% of total U.S. natural gas consumption.
+Of the 412 Bcf of natural gas, 13 Bcf were used as feedstock, and 399 Bcf were consumed as fuel to manufacture these products.

-EIA does not have similar data for other countries, and does not have data on the quantity of plastics materials and resins produced in the United States and in other countries or data on the origin of all the plastic products used in the United States.
+EIA does not have data on the quantity of plastic materials and resins produced in the United States, and it does not have data on the origin of all the plastic products used in the United States.
+EIA does not have similar data for other countries.

 Other FAQs about Crude Oil